BEST THINGS TO DO IN WASHINGTON D.C.

 National Gallery of Art

-This is one of best art museums in the district and one of the best things to do in Washington, D.C. in 3 days.
+This is one of the best art museums in the district and one of the best things to do in Washington, D.C., in 3 days.

 Divided into two buildings, the East offers more modern works, like Henri Matisse, and the West has older ones, like those by Sandro Botticelli.
 This gallery is rather large, so be sure to stop for snacks – there are five cafes for refreshments throughout.